zongyaojin/zj-base/README.md

 - `ZjTimer` provides a timer class that can be used to guard a periodic loop of a certain frequency
 - `ZjUtility` provides some functions for map access and pointer clean up

----

-- `examples/sigint-sigsegv-handling` has an example showing how to handle a Ctrl-C or a Segmentation Fault terminated program
+- `examples/sigint-sigsegv-handling` provides an example showing how to handle a Ctrl-C or a Segmentation Fault terminated program